Use an unstructured repository

-# root-sync.yaml # If you are using a Config Sync version earlier than 1.7, # use: apiVersion: configsync.gke.io/v1alpha1 apiVersion: configsync.gke.io/v1beta1 kind: RootSync metadata: # If you are using a Config Sync version 1.11.0 or later, you can use any valid name. name: root-sync namespace: config-management-system spec: sourceFormat: unstructured git: repo: https://github.com/GoogleCloudPlatform/anthos-config-management-samples branch: main dir: config-sync-quickstart/multirepo/root auth: ssh secretRef: name: SECRET_NAME
+# root-sync.yaml apiVersion: configsync.gke.io/v1beta1 kind: RootSync metadata: name: ROOT_SYNC_NAME namespace: config-management-system spec: sourceFormat: unstructured git: repo: https://github.com/GoogleCloudPlatform/anthos-config-management-samples branch: main dir: config-sync-quickstart/multirepo/root auth: ssh secretRef: name: SECRET_NAME

 The following ConfigManagement object sets up a continuous integration pipeline and specifies that the repository that it syncs to is unstructured:

 # config-management.yaml apiVersion: configmanagement.gke.io/v1 kind: ConfigManagement metadata: name: config-management spec: # clusterName is required and must be unique among all managed clusters clusterName: CLUSTER_NAME sourceFormat: unstructured git: syncRepo: https://github.com/GoogleCloudPlatform/anthos-config-management-samples syncBranch: main secretType: ssh policyDir: ci-pipeline-unstructured